go-aah/docs/routing.md

 Title: aah Routing
-Desc: aah supports domain and subdomains seamlessly and reverse route lookup by route name effectively.
+Desc: aah supports domains and subdomains seamlessly.
+It provides route URL lookup by route name effectively.
-Keywords: routing url, routing algorithm, routing
+Keywords: routing url, routing algorithm, routing, request routing
 ---
 # aah Routing

-aah supports domain and subdomains seamlessly and reverse route lookup by route name effectively.
+aah supports domains and subdomains seamlessly.
+It provides route URL lookup by route name effectively.

 The router is optimized for high performance and a small memory footprint.
 It scales well with very long paths and a large number of routes.
-A radix tree structure is used for efficient matching.
+Radix tree structure is used for efficient matching.

-aah internally uses customized version of [httprouter](https://github.com/julienschmidt/httprouter) developed by [@julienschmidt](https://github.com/julienschmidt).
+aah internally uses customized version of [httprouter](https://github.com/julienschmidt/httprouter), developed by [@julienschmidt](https://github.com/julienschmidt).

 ### Table of Contents